MarkWarneke/markwarneke.github.io/_posts/2019-08-15-acceptance-test-infrastructure-as-code.md

     $json = ConvertFrom-Json $text -ErrorAction Stop

     # Invoke or acceptance tests specification
+    # this could be wrapped into a loop of all *.spec.ps1 files, similar to the parameter file loop.
    . adls.acceptance.spec.ps1 -Name $json.ResourceName -ResourceGroup $json.ResourceGroupName
 }
 ```

 We can even go further and remove the tests for certain resources and just query for all resources using `Get-AzResource -ResourceType $ResourceType` to ensure all Resources confirm to the specification.

+Eventually we could add support for multiple spec files, by adding a loop that invokes all `*.spec.ps1` files.

 ## Wrap Up